 When kids squish or squeeze the oobleck, it will act like a solid but when they allow it to fall through their fingers, it acts like a liquid.

 Playing with this oobleck engages the tactile, visual, proprioceptive, and olfactory (smell) sensory systems.
 It is also taste safe, so technically, it could engage the gustatory system but I wouldn’t recommend eating it as with all that cornstarch, it won’t taste great.

 Enjoy the messy, sensory, science fun!

-Looking for more great sensory play recipes to inspire imagination?
+Are you looking for other fun sensory play recipes to make at home?
 Join us for a five day email series on Sensory Activities and Solutions and get a free sample of our Sensory Play Recipes eBook.